MicrosoftDocs/win32/desktop-src/direct3dhlsl/cnd---ps.md

 # cnd - ps

-Conditionally chooses between src1 and src2, based on the comparison src0 &gt; 0.5.
+Conditionally chooses between src1 and src2, based on the comparison src0 > 0.5.

 ## Syntax